Faramerz Dabhoiwala

-Faramerz Noshir Dabhoiwala (born 1969) is a historian and senior research scholar at Princeton University, New Jersey, United States, where he teaches and writes about the social history, cultural history, and intellectual history of the English-speaking world, from the Middle Ages to the present day.
+Faramerz Noshir Dabhoiwala (born 1969) is an Indian-born American historian and senior research scholar at Princeton University, New Jersey, United States, where he teaches and writes about the social, cultural, and intellectual history, from the Middle Ages to the present day, of the English-speaking world.

-Education
+Early life and education

-Dabhoiwala studied in Amsterdam, Netherlands, and received his bachelor's degree from the University of York, before attending the University of Oxford, where he received his PhD in 1995.
-His dissertation was on prostitution in London in the 17th and 18th centuries.
+Dabhoiwala was born in England to Indian parents.
+His surgeon father later moved the family to Amsterdam, Netherlands, where Fara grew up, feeling partly Dutch but also "rooted in [his] Indian heritage," while speaking English at home.
+After studying in Amsterdam, he received his bachelor's degree from the University of York, before attending the University of Oxford, where, in 1995, he received his PhD in History.
+His dissertation was on prostitution in 17th- and 18th-century London.
+In 1996, his article on the construction of social status in England during the same period was published.

 Career

-Before moving to Princeton University, he was the Senior Germaine Scholar at Brasenose College, University of Oxford (1992–1994) and a Post-Doctoral Research Fellow at All Souls College (1996–1998).
-He is an Emeritus Fellow of Exeter College, Oxford.
+Before moving to Princeton University in 2016, Dabhoiwala was the Senior Germaine Scholar at Brasenose College, University of Oxford (1992–1994) and a Post-Doctoral Research Fellow at All Souls College (1996–1998).
+He was the Official Fellow and Lecturer in Modern History at Exeter College, Oxford from 1998 until 2016, where he remains an Emeritus Fellow.

-His 2012 book, The Origins of Sex: A History of the First Sexual Revolution, examines the first sexual revolution and the history of human sexuality.
-It was named book of the year at The Economist.
-His second book, What is Free Speech?
-The History of a Dangerous Idea was published in 2025.